aroles/biol210/README.md

 * The [Executive Functioning Program](https://www.oberlin.edu/disability-access/current-students/executive-functioning-program) offers peer tutors, freely available through the ODA office.
 If you struggle with planning and organization skills, you might contact this program!

-* This class is supported by a QUAIL who provides in-class support and also offers an outside help session every other week.
+* This class is supported by a QUAIL, Micaela Tahta Dadourian (<mtahtada@oberlin.edu>), who provides in-class support and also offers an outside help session every other week.
 Additional support is available via the CLEAR [Quantitative Skills Drop-in Tutoring Center](https://www.oberlin.edu/clear/mentors) (Science Center K100).
 They can assist students with math skills, statistics, computer software like Excel, or programming languages.
 No appointment is necessary.

 * Health & Wellbeing: The offices of [Student Health Services](https://www.oberlin.edu/student-health-services) and [Counseling and Psychological Services](https://www.oberlin.edu/counseling) are located in Dascomb Hall, Suite B. Services are free and drop-in hours are available.